 What Private Label Gummies Really Cost

-Private label gummies look straightforward on paper: pick a concept, choose a flavor, get a per-bottle quote, and go to market.
-But in real-world manufacturing, gummies are one of the easiest supplement formats to misprice-because the biggest cost drivers aren’t always sitting in the ingredient line item.
+Private label gummies seem simple on paper: pick a concept, choose a flavor, get a per-bottle quote, and go to market.
+But in practice, gummies are one of the easiest supplement formats to misprice — because the biggest cost drivers don't always live in the ingredient line item.

-The trick is to stop thinking in “cost per bottle” and start thinking in cost per delivered, accepted serving.
-Once you do that, the economics get clearer (and your margin forecasts get a lot more reliable).
+Stop thinking in “cost per bottle” and start thinking in cost per delivered, accepted serving.
+Once you do, the economics snap into focus (and your margin forecasts get a lot more reliable).

 Start with the right unit: cost per delivered serving

-Many brands build their model around a simple equation: gummy cost + packaging cost = COGS.
+Most brands start with a simple equation: gummy cost + packaging cost = COGS.
 Manufacturing teams look at it differently.
 A gummy batch has a theoretical output, but what matters is how many gummies pass inspection, bottle cleanly, and ship on time.

-A more realistic way to view your costs is: total batch cost ÷ accepted finished servings, then add the operational costs that show up after production-like packaging inefficiencies, quality holds, and freight.
+A better way to model it: total batch cost ÷ accepted finished servings, then add the operational costs that show up after production — like packaging inefficiencies, quality holds, and freight.

 • Typical accepted yield (not just theoretical yield)